THE 84 LUMBER AD: AN EXERCISE IN PROPAGANDA AND MEDIA LITERACY

 Super Bowl ads don’t just materialize out of thin air, and certainly not $15M ads starring brown-skinned Latinos speaking IN SPANISH.
 This was an incredibly well-thought out ad — the way it was made, the way the story was piecemeal’d out (“our uncut version was censored by Fox News!”)… was that“controversy” part of their marketing plan?

 Not only does the ad play on the desire for Latinos, POC, and women to see authentic representation on screen, but it also plays to non-POC liberals who advocate for more inclusive media representations.
 The 84 Lumber commercial even has the potential to bring in blue-collar conservatives and those favoring both The Wall and legal immigration.

-Upon seeing 84 Lumber’s original 90-second ad (called, “The Journey Begins”), many people in my social media circles, myself included, felt moved — some posted that they had started following 84 Lumber’s accounts and vowed to support their company.
+Upon seeing 84 Lumber’s original 90-second ad (called, “The Journey Begins”), many people in my social media circles, myself included, felt moved — some posted that they had started following 84 Lumber’s accounts and vowed publicly to support their company.

 84 LUMBER’S ANSWER: They want to grow their name recognition, build pride in their company, and recruit up to 400 jobs.